Teams & User Management

 Can a project have multiple owners?

 Yes, and it is recommended.
-Having multiple owners ensures that administrative tasks (billing, settings, member management) are not blocked if one owner is unavailable.
+Multiple owners keep administrative tasks (billing, settings, member management) unblocked if one owner is unavailable.
 There is no limit on the number of owners.

 What happens to a suspended user's sessions?